 The Dead Rabbit

-The Dead Rabbit is headed up by Sean Muldoon and Jack McGarry, a duo with an O.C.D.-like attention to detail and consequently this is rightly one of the most praised and awarded bars in the world.
-Set in a four story early 19th century redbrick building with exposed beams and vintage prints adorning the walls.
-The ground-floor Taproom offers craft beers (including excellent house cask conditioned ale), bottled punch and a large whiskey selection.
-Upstairs, The Parlor focuses on cocktails presented in a collectible menu.
+The Dead Rabbit is headed up by Sean Muldoon and Jack McGarry, a duo with an O.C.D.-like attention to detail and consequently, this is rightly one of the most praised and awarded bars in the world.
+Set in a four-story early 19th century redbrick building with exposed beams and vintage prints adorning the walls.
+The ground-floor Taproom offers craft beers (including excellent house cask-conditioned ale), bottled punch and a large whiskey selection.
+Upstairs, The Parlor focuses on cocktails presented in a collectable menu.
 5+/5

 30 Water Street (near Broad St)